Wet Leg talk "disgusting" early jobs and making 'Chaise Lounge' in new Nardwuar interview

 - READ MORE: The NME Big Read – Wet Leg: “I think there’s more authenticity to the music if you’re having fun”

-As is customary on the channel, Nardwuar – who’s known for his unorthodox and enthusiastic interviewing techniques – gifted Wet Leg with various gifts throughout the chat, including an original Velvet Underground postcard from 1968.
+As is customary on the channel, Nardwuar – who’s known for his unorthodox and enthusiastic interviewing style – gifted Wet Leg with various items throughout the chat, including an original Velvet Underground postcard from 1968.

 He also asked Teasdale about the time she spent working at the Robin Hill theme park on the Isle Of Wight.